 SURROGATE AGE REQUIREMENTS

 Nothing is more beautiful than one person giving of themselves to help another person.
-Nowhere is that more evident than when a woman agrees to become a gestational carrier or surrogate mother for a woman, man, or couple who isn’t able to produce a birth child.
+Nowhere is that more evident than when a woman agrees to become a gestational carrier or surrogate mother for another.

-Given the vast importance of the decision to become a surrogate, both the government and the nation’s leading fertility clinics have very stringent rules regarding the process of becoming a surrogate.
-The discussion below is going to focus on that.
+Given the vast importance of the decision to become a surrogate, both agencies and the nation’s leading fertility clinics have very stringent rules regarding becoming a surrogate.

 Guidelines for Prospective Surrogates

-Keep in mind, rules regarding surrogacy could vary slightly from one state to the next based on state laws.
-They might also vary slightly from one fertility clinic to the next.
-However, the American Society for Reproductive Medicine, a very prestigious group, has set forth reasonable rules and guidelines that are designed to protect everyone involved in the process.
-That includes the surrogate mother, the prospective parents, and the beautiful outcomes of these heartfelt agreements.
+Keep in mind, rules regarding surrogacy can vary slightly from agency to agency and clinic to clinic.
+However, the American Society for Reproductive Medicine has set forth rules and guidelines that are designed to protect everyone involved in the process – both the surrogate and the prospective parents.

-As a point of reference, here are a few of the rules or guidelines fertility clinics are using:
+As a point of reference, here are a few of the guidelines that we follow:

-- Surrogate must not be a smoker or illicit drug users
+- Surrogate must not be a smoker or an illicit drug user

 - Surrogate must have already carried at least one child to term without complications